ckunte/m-one/inc/tow.typ

     caption: [Barge motion criteria for medium sized barges], ) <mot>

-where, $alpha$ and $beta$ are roll and pitch single amplitude of angular accelerations respectively (in degrees), together with corresponding full cycle periods (in seconds); and _h_ is heave single amplitude of linear acceleration (either in terms of _g_, or in meters).
+where, $alpha$ and $beta$ are roll and pitch single amplitude of angular accelerations respectively (in degrees), together with corresponding full-cycle periods (in seconds); and _h_ is heave single amplitude of linear acceleration (either in terms of _g_, or in metres).

-Maximum acceleration, in a simple harmonic motion without phase info., may be computed as follows:
+With all motion parameters greater, at a glance _North Sea_ appears to govern over the _South China Sea_.
+But is it really?
+Let us convert these into accelerations and inertial forces to be sure.
+Maximum acceleration, in a simple harmonic motion without phase information, may be computed as follows:

 $ theta_r = omega^2 dot a $